Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 - Add Them to Smoothies: This can be added to smoothies to boost their nutritional value.
 Simply sprinkle a tablespoon or two of chia seeds into your blender along with your other ingredients.

 - Make Chia Pudding: Chia pudding is a delicious and nutritious dessert that is easy to make.
-Simply mix chia seeds with milk or yogurt and let them sit overnight in the refrigerator.
+Simply mix chia seeds with milk or yoghurt and let them sit overnight in the refrigerator.
 In the morning, you’ll have a creamy and delicious pudding that

 5. Potential Health Risks